Ma-Marcinowski/Verificational-Model/README.md

     | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
     | 4 | 0.2783 | 0.9275 | 0.8941 | 0.9608 | 0.0392 | 0.1059 | 0.9580 | 0.9007 | 0.9749 |

-    * Epochs of model training - EofT - by the best validation accuracy and loss result;
+    * Epochs of model training - EofT - by the best validation accuracy and loss result.

 * #### 3.7.
 Model v2.3.0 training on [256x256] patches (extended train database of binarized images)